 - Email Spoofing actual email addresses by using domain names that are almost close to the real deal.
 For instance, using yah00 instead of yahoo is quite effective when the employee is not too insistent in checking the sender’s address.

-- Another major technique that cybercriminals use is the amount asked for wires transfers.
+- Another major technique that cybercriminals use is the amount asked for wire transfers.
 The amount requested in the email should be in sync with the amount of authority the recipient has in the company.
 Higher amounts are expected to raise suspicion and escalation of the issue to the cyber cell.

 - Compromising business emails and then misusing the IDs.